Louisiana RN to BSN Bridge Programs

 - University of Louisiana (Lafayette): This program offers a flexible, online program to its students with multiple start dates throughout the year.
 Students may complete the program completely online in as little as 12 months.
 University of Louisiana Lafayette nursing graduates have achieved 1st time NCLEX pass rates of 97% for over twenty years.

 - Northwestern State University of Louisiana (Shreveport): This program offers a flexible, individualized program to its students.
 Students may take traditional classes at Alexandria during the day or may elect to take online classes instead.
 Many of the classes can be completed in eight weeks.
 Clinical requirements can be met in the student’s home community.

-- Our Lady of the Lake College (Baton Rouge): This unique program allows RNs to complete their BSN degree while working on their MSN at the same time.
+- Franciscan Missionaries of Our Lady University (Baton Rouge): This unique program allows RNs to complete their BSN degree while working on their MSN at the same time.
 RNs may select the nurse educator or the nurse administrator track.
 A full-time student can complete the required nursing classes in two semesters for the BSN, with the MSN taking a total of four semesters.

 - Loyola University (New Orleans): Loyola offers only upper division nursing classes.
 Transfer credit is awarded for associate degree or diploma work.
 Nursing courses are offered in seven week sessions; most nurses schedule one or two classes per session.
 Clinical rotations are not required.
 Instead, the program offers practicum projects to fit into a student’s schedule.